AsP3X/QuakeWatch/apps/scraper/planning/interval-scraping-plan.md

 3. **Conditional execution** - Skip execution if no new data is available
 4. **Backoff strategy** - Implement exponential backoff for API failures
 5. **Health checks** - Monitor system health during long-running intervals
+6. **Daemon mode** - Run in background as a daemon process with PID file management

 ## Technical Design